MicrosoftDocs/microsoft-365-community/Community/query-string-url-tricks-sharepoint-m365.md

 `https://docs.microsoft.com/search/?terms=community%20content`

-It has a **?** at the and with a key (_term_) and a value (_community content_).
-This is a **query string URL.** Based on the key and value in it, we can infer that it filters or updates the page to show different content.
+It has a **?** at the and with a key (_terms_) and a value (_community content_).
+This is a **query string URL.** Based on the key and value in it, we can infer that it might affect or influence the page to show different content.

-You can change the value in your address bar (and hit _return_) and the page content will be different.
+In this example, we can change the value in your address bar (and hit _return_) and the page content will be different.
 Example:

 `https://docs.microsoft.com/search/?terms=large%lists`